 Freitag Flagship Store & Tower The cult-favorite Freitag bag has become synonymous with recycled fashion, but in Zürich, it’s the local flagship that has us swooning.
 The store is built out of shipping containers, culminating in an observation deck up top.

 Hauptbahnhof The largest train station in Zürich is also home to some of the easiest shopping.
 Stop by to run errands or pick up a snack underground.

 About 60 Second Cities

-Join Annie Georgia Greenberg as she explores the world's most vibrant cultural and culinary centres—all in 60 seconds, of course.
+Join Annie Georgia Greenberg as she explores the world's most vibrant cultural and culinary centers—all in 60 seconds, of course.